-The Adventure Education major is academically rigorous and prepares students for professional positions in leadership, instruction, and administration with school and college outdoor programs; non-profit and commercial outdoor education organizations; and therapeutic adventure, environmental, and community recreation programs.
+The Adventure Education major is academically rigorous and prepares students for professional positions in leadership, instruction, and administration with school and college outdoor programs; with non-profit and commercial outdoor education organizations; and with therapeutic adventure, environmental, and community recreation programs.

 ADVENTURE EDUCATION PROGRAM ADMISSION REQUIREMENTS

 The professional adventure educator must be competent in a variety of technical, instructional, leadership, and intellectual skills.
 In order to properly prepare students for this profession, and to help ensure that students are able to maintain satisfactory academic progress (which includes space available in scheduled courses), students must first declare Adventure Education as their major or minor before being able to enroll in Adventure Education courses.
-After completing the Adventure Education courses described below, students must meet program admission requirements to remain in the degree.
+After completing the Adventure Education 100-level courses described below, students must meet program admission requirements to remain in the degree.
 Upon admission to the program, there are continuing grade and course prerequisites required for enrollment in subsequent Adventure Education courses.